 The creativity in Nance as a cast member, recognized locally by so many, has come to light in the wake of his most recent solo album More Than Enough.
 Nance’s songs often feel as though they have been unearthed from a record bin, the black truffle at the end of the hog’s nose, mucked with the influence of Reed, Skip Spence and Keith Richards and filled with roughened characters that exist on their own fringes.
 The 2016 record, though not his first, was enough to court attention from Vice’s music branch Noisey and to score a follow up on Brooklyn-based Ba Da Bing Records.

 The Omaha native songwriter answers the door to his Midtown home with a grin one cold January afternoon, his shaggy hair falling across his mustached and spectacled face.
 His dog runs to greet as well, taking the first 10 minutes to jovially acclimate its guest into their home.
 He offers an unflavored La Croix (“You drink this shit?
 Oh man, I’m fucking hooked.”)
-During the next couple of hours, he burns through records by The Bruces and Jessie Mae Hemphill — low-quality recordings by songwriters from whom he takes influence.
+During the next couple of hours, he burns through records by The Bruces and Jessie Mae Hemphill — low-quality recordings by songwriters the sounds and characters of the gutter.

 In a way, he sees himself as part of a link in that chain, making aesthetically-similar music because it appeals to him.
 He says “I’m all about the rock” as if it were an argument.
 And, more intensely, he speaks at length and in admiration of the scene around him as if he were an observer.